How To Protect your Houston Braces this Holiday Season

 How Do South Houston Braces Break?

 While our South Houston metal braces and South Houston ceramic braces are sturdy and often resistant to the kind of wear and tear that can cause them to break, they are not immune to damage.
-While this damage can occur with any one of the many small parts that comprise your South Houston braces, the most common damage is to the brackets.
-Our South Houston dentist uses an adhesive to affix the brackets to each tooth, and sometimes these brackets can be jarred loose.
+While this damage can occur with any one of the many small parts that comprise your South Houston braces, the most common is to the brackets.
+Our South Houston dentist uses an adhesive to affix the brackets to each tooth, and sometimes they can be jarred loose.
 Broken brackets are most often caused by patients eating sticky and/or hard foods–like those found during the holidays—that stick the bracket and pull it from the tooth.
 Our South Houston family dentist advises that it’s best for you or your teen to avoid these items for now.

 Protect your South Houston Braces by Avoiding These Foods